top of page

 Do you accept insurance?

 I am an out-of-network provider.
-You may have out-of-network mental health coverage through your insurance company, particularly if you have a PPO or POS health insurance plan.
-Depending on your plan, your insurance company may reimburse you 50-80% of each session fee.
-I am happy to provide a superbill that you may submit to your insurance provider for partial reimbursement for services.
-I encourage you to check with your insurance provider first to verify coverage for teletherapy services.
+You may have out-of-network mental health coverage through your health insurance, particularly if you have a PPO or POS plan.
+Depending on your plan, your insurance company may reimburse you for a portion of what you paid for therapy.
+I'm happy to provide a superbill that you may submit to your insurance provider for partial reimbursement for services.

 What are my rights under the No Surprises Act?